• Home

 But what you lose in speed and distance, you’ll make up in better self-reliant gear and supplies.

-If you’re never coming home (and don’t have a permanent bug out location) it’s worth trading slow travel for a more sustainable survival setup.
+If you’re never coming home (and don’t have a permanent bug out location), it’s worth trading slow travel for a more sustainable survival setup.

-But the bottom line is that the INCH Bag is more of a young man’s game – as they say.
+But the bottom line is that the INCH is more of a young man’s game – as they say.

 So what gear do you need to build the ultimate INCH bag?

-You need to shift your focus to gear that will support an ongoing nomadic survival life.
 You’ll want to add survival tools that allow you to utilize natural resources to the maximum advantage.

 Living off the land and turning wilderness resources into shelters, calories, and self-defense.